 Types of CT Scans

 There are several different types of CT scans depending on the part of the body that is being analyzed.
-While whole body scans focus on the chest, abdomen, and pelvis to better diagnose diseases of the liver, kidney, bowels, and other organs, specialty CT scans for the heart, colon, lungs, and even teeth are also available.
+While CT body scans focus on the chest, abdomen, and/or pelvis to better diagnose diseases of the liver, kidney, bowels, and other organs, specialty CT scans are also available, including for the heart for calcium scoring, lungs for cancer screening, and extremities for evaluation of injuries and preoperative planning.

 Trusted Radiology Staff